Geometrics Cal – Border

 Geometrics Cal – Part 2

-One week of the Cal has already gone and Part 2 is released today.
+The first week of the Cal has already passed and Part 2 was released today.

-I hope that you had a good start and you enjoy the Cal.
-Meanwhile I have seen a lot of lovely starts in Anas Facebook group.
+If you are taking part in the Cal I hope you had a good start!
+Meanwhile I have seen a lot of lovely Geometrics versions in Anas Facebook group.

-I did pattern 3 in Walnut and Parchment and decided to keep the colour scheme for pattern 1:
+I used Walnut and Parchment for pattern 3.
+And I decided to keep the colour combination from the first part for pattern 1.

 And here the list to download